macloo/just_enough_code/README.md

     text-decoration: none;
 }
 ```

+**What that does:** The first selector, `a`, affects all the uses of the `a` tag on the page.
+In this case, the block for `a` changes the text color to green.
+The second selector, `a:hover`, affects all links on the page when they are moused over.
+In this case, the block for `a:hover` contains three declarations that: (1) change the text color to yellow; (2) change the background color to dark blue; and (3) remove the underline from the link text.

 After students have some experience with colors and CSS, you can introduce padding, margins, borders, and the [CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).
 (Do not get into DIVs, HTML5 elements, or positioning until students have experimented with padding, margins, and borders.)

 Using borders is a great way to learn the different effects of margins and padding.
 [Here is an example.](https://jsfiddle.net/macloo/ux4kLdLg/) Note that every `p` element has a red border, and the left margin is 50 pixels.
 The `h1` element has no border and no margins, but it has 20 pixels of padding on all four sides.